strncat/strncat.github.io/_posts/math/abstract-algebra/2025-02-17-math417-23-invariant-factor-decompositions.markdown

 categories: jekyll update
 mathjax: true
 ---
 We previously proved the uniqueness of an elementary divisor decomposition.
-Today, we want to prove the existence of an elementary divisor decomposition.
+Today, we want to prove the existence of the elementary divisor decomposition.
 To do this, we will show instead the existence of the invariant factor decomposition.
-But when show this, it turns out that it implies something for a larger class of abelian groups which are the finitely generated abelian groups.
+But when we show this, it turns out that it implies something for a larger class than just finite abelian groups.
+It's going to imply this any finitely generated abelian groups.
 <br>
 <!----------------------------------------------------------------------------->
 <div class="mintheaderdiv">